 - 1. Help students gain a deeper understanding of finance. - 2.
 Provide a framework for making investment decisions about high-technology projects. - 3.
 Provide students with institutional background, specialized vocabulary, and important facts about the venture capital industry. - 4.
-Expose students to several promising new companies, successful venture capital exits, and technological advancements.
+Expose students to several promising new companies.